IQ Archive

 • The Entry: IQ of ~170+ (1 in 1,000,000).

 • The Vibe: The ultimate elite.
 There are fewer than 30-40 active members in the world.
 It is mostly a journal of complex puzzles and philosophical treatises.
-It was founded by Ronald K. Hoeflin, who created the tests to qualify for it.
+It was founded by Ronald K. Hoeflin, who created the “Mega Test”—a test so hard that only a few people in history have aced it.

 Critics call them “mutual admiration societies” for people with ego problems.
 Defenders argue they are vital Support Groups.